 “Of course, thanks,” I said as I took one and pulled out my Zippo and brought the end of it to a fiery glow.

 He does the same then he puts them away.

-I nod and take a deep drag, as we started jogging through the forest like ghosts.
+I nodded and took a deep drag as we moved through the forest like ghosts.

 We looked through the bushes and found what looked to be a steel grate.

 “Let’s open it!”
 Brodie said with an enraptured tone.

 He grabbed the grate and moved it away.
 When we looked inside, a white light that engrossed us.
 It glowed, like a full moon on a clear night.
 Brodie reached in his pack and grabbed another rope, tying it to a nearby tree and walking over.

 “Do you want to go-,” He began to ask, but was interrupted by our radios.